Universality of Euler flows and flexibility of Reeb embeddings: Introduction

 The analysis of the evolution $u(\cdot,t)$ of a smooth initial condition $u(\cdot,0):=u_0(\cdot)$ is a notoriously difficult problem where even the existence of a global-time solution is a challenging open question (the celebrated blow-up problem for the Euler equations).
 Recently, Terry Tao launched a programme to address the global existence problem, not only for the Euler equations, but also for their viscid counterpart, i.e. the Navier-Stokes equations, based on the concept of \emph{universality}~\cite{T1,T2,T3}.
 This notion concerns the Euler equations without fixing neither the ambient manifold $M$ nor the metric $g$, and roughly speaking can be defined as the property that any smooth non-autonomous flow on a manifold $N$ may be ``extended'' to a solution of the Euler equations for some $(M,g)$, where the dimension of $M$ is usually much bigger than the dimension of $N$.
 In~\cite{T3}, Tao introduced a particular way of extending a smooth (non-autonomous) flow on $N$ to a solution of the Euler equations on a manifold $M$ which is a product $M=N\times \mathbb T^m$ endowed with a warped product metric $g$.
 In particular, he showed that the set of flows that are extendible in the aforementioned sense is the countable union of nowhere dense sets (in the smooth topology), and that there exists a somewhere dense set of flows that can be extended provided that $N$ is diffeomorphic to the $n$-torus, $n\geq 2$.
 This interesting result provides further evidence of the universality of the Euler dynamics, but leaves open the problem whether the Euler equations on some high-dimensional Riemannian manifold can encode the behavior of a universal Turing machine~\cite{T1,T2}.
 Tao discussed in~\cite{T0,TNat} that the ``Turing completeness'' of the Euler equations could be used as a route to construct solutions of the Navier-Stokes equations that blow-up in finite time, by creating an initial datum that is ``programmed'' to evolve to a rescaled version of itself (as a Von Neumann self-replicating machine).

-Our goal in this paper is to address the study of the universality of the Euler equations using stationary solutions, which model fluid flows in equilibrium.
+Motivated by Tao's proposal, our goal in this paper is to address the study of the universality of the Euler equations using stationary solutions, which model fluid flows in equilibrium.
 While at first glance it seems that the steady Euler flows are too restrictive to encode arbitrarily complicated dynamics, we shall see that the surprising connection between the Euler equations and contact topology, allows us to use the flexibility provided by the existence of $h$-principles in the contact realm to show that the stationary solutions exhibit universality features, and in particular they are Turing complete.
+It is worth noting that topological, rather than dynamical, universality properties of steady Euler flows were established recently in \cite{C1}.

 To this end, we introduce the concept of \emph{Eulerisable flow}~\cite{P1}: a volume-preserving (autonomous) vector field $u$ on $M$ is Eulerisable if there exists a Riemannian metric $g$ on $M$ compatible with the volume form, such that $u$ satisfies the stationary Euler equations on $(M,g)$